freakmaxi/locking-center/README.md

 Package Byte Array: `[10, 108, 111, 99, 107, 105, 110, 103, 45, 109, 101, 2]`

-When you make the request, you can receive 2 type of answer `-` or `+`
+When you make the request, you can receive 2 type of answers `-` or `+`

 - `-` means operation is unsuccessful due to internal error like wrong key format or unlimited resource and try again.
 - '+' means operation is successful and go on for the operation.

 if you get `-` you can check the key for the wrong format, if not, try again until you get `+`.

-###### Lock Resetting
+##### Lock Resetting

-You may have aa failure on your service and while it has lock, it can crash.
+You may have a failure on your service and while it has lock, it can crash.
 Service crash will not release the lock automatically, you should send a reset request to the Locking-Center to drop all the locks for the key.

 For this, you need to create a package as before with the different action type byte.
 Let's create a reset request